greglef95/iCalendar/README.md

 # Project Structure

 1. EventLists.java: Contains methods for sorting events based on their start or due dates.
+2. Calendar.java: Creates Events & Tasks, with extended functionalities and operations.
 2. Main.java: Houses the main logic of the application, interacting with the Calendar class to perform operations based on user input through command-line arguments.

 ## Main Components